codeonlyjs/website/content/guide/templateEmbedSlots.md

 ---
 # Embed Slots

-Embed slots provide a place in a template where other content can be loaded.
+An embed slot provides a place in a template where other content can be loaded.

-They're commonly used for:
+Embed slots are commonly used for:

-* Loading non-template sourced DOM elements
+* Loading non-template based DOM elements
 * Loading router pages into the main content area of a single page app
 * "Pushing down" content templates into nested components

-## Declaring an Embed Slot

-Embed slots are declared in a template using the special type name "`embed-slot`":
+Embed slots are declared with the special type name "`embed-slot`":

 ```js
 {